 It got to the point that I was putting off watching all other K-dramas on the schedule because I could only concentrate on this one!
 I should also mention the exquisite music soundtrack, which was outstanding!
 I totally fell in love with a piece that I called Mellow Cello, but which I later discovered was called This Life.
 Every time a new track arrived on iTunes I quickly downloaded it.
 I also enjoyed the writer's obvious love for certain novels she used here as symbols for the growing pains of the main couple, like To Room 19 by Doris Lessing, as well as a book of Korean poetry which became important to the characters.

-Because This Is My First Life is a must watch for the K-drama fan.
+Because This Is My First Life is a must watch for the true K-drama fan.
 It is filled with unforgettable, poignant romantic moments.
 Do not miss it for the world!
 I know I will be re-watching it many times in future!
 It's Sweetness Personified!

 HOME TO KOREAN DRAMA REVIEWS